eth-brownie/brownie/docs/tests-pytest.rst

 Contract Fixtures
 -----------------

-Brownie creates dynamically named fixtures to access each :ref:`api-network-contractcontainer` object within a project.
+Brownie creates dynamically named fixtures to access each :func:`ContractContainer <brownie.network.contract.ContractContainer>` object within a project.
 Fixtures are generated for all deployable contracts and libraries.

 For example - if your project contains a contract named ``Token``, there will be a ``Token`` fixture available.